MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 # #60DaysOfUdacity

 This is one of the initiatives of the course, it consist on doing something related to the course at least 30 minutes during 60 days.
+This course was really hard to complete and follow acordingly becuase of personal and familiar problems however work had been done and I pushed to continue on it until a point that makes sense.
+And also keep

 ## Day 1